SoftCreatR/imei/README.md

 ### checkinstall vs. make

-IMEI offers support for both checkinstall and make methods.
-While checkinstall enables the creation of packages that can be uninstalled at a later time, such as apt remove imei-imagemagick, the use of make does not provide the same convenience, making it potentially more difficult to remove all components installed by IMEI.
-However, it's important to note that checkinstall may not always be available and may have certain bugs that could lead to an incomplete installation of IMEI packages.
+IMEI offers support for both `checkinstall` and `make` methods.
+While `checkinstall` enables the creation of packages that can be uninstalled at a later time, such as `apt remove imei-imagemagick`, the use of `make` does not provide the same convenience, making it potentially more difficult to remove all components installed by IMEI.
+However, it's important to note that `checkinstall` may not always be available and may have certain bugs that could lead to an incomplete installation of IMEI packages.

-By default, IMEI utilizes the make method, but you have the option to use checkinstall by specifying it in the additional options or switches (refer to "Additional options / switches" for more details).
+By default, IMEI utilizes the `make` method, but you have the option to use `checkinstall` by specifying it in the additional options or switches (refer to "Additional options / switches" for more details).

 ### OpenCL support